keylime/enhancements/46_revocation_severity_and_context.md

 top down order and the first matching rule is used and are supplied as a JSON Array string to the verifier API (or the tenant).

 Rules are added to the agent similar on how it is done currently for `mb_refstate`.
+A new attribute `revocation_rules` is added to the agent data in the verifier to hold that information.
+The rules can be specified on a per agent basis when the agent is added to the verifier.

-A new attribute `revocation_rules` is added to the agent to hold that information.
+The tenant is extended to support that functionality.

 ### Test Plan